peterparkedcar165/vanillapkmn/README.md

 #### Brine: Shoot 5 projectiles of little water sprays that damages first entity hit.
 Damage is increased by 25%? when target is under half health.
 #### Water Pulse: Shoot a bubble that damages and entraps the first target hit in a bubble that lifts them up and drowns them for 12 seconds.
 Reduced to 4 against players.
 #### Dazzling Gleam: Project light energy from self, dealing damage to nearby entities and blind them (if theyre looking at you, but idk if thats possible).
+#### Moonblast: After a little channel, shoot a big moon block that travels straight with no gravity, and explodes after a long distance.
+Charge time is increased based on moon exposure.
 #### Sparkling Aria: Summon a bubble that slowly grows in size on your position, after 3 seconds, bursts, deals damage to nearby hostiles, and heals allies.
 Also clears Burn.

 ### Specials: